jecdesarrollos/SimpleSwap/README.md

 Deadline Protection: All state-changing functions include a deadline parameter to protect users from unfavorable transaction execution due to network delays.

 **Contracts Overview**

-SimpleSwap.sol: The core AMM and LP token contract.
+**SimpleSwap.sol:** The core AMM and LP token contract.

+**SimpleSwap_flattened.sol:** Flattened source used for deployment and verification

-MyTokenA.sol & MyTokenB.sol: Simple ERC20 token contracts used for testing.
+**MyTokenA.sol & MyTokenB.sol:** Simple ERC20 token contracts used for testing.
 They include a public mint function.

-SwapVerifier.sol: The instructor-provided contract used to run a series of automated checks against the SimpleSwap implementation.
+**SwapVerifier.sol:** The instructor-provided contract used to run a series of automated checks against the SimpleSwap implementation.

-ISimpleSwap.sol: The interface that the SimpleSwap contract must adhere to.
+**ISimpleSwap.sol:** The interface that the SimpleSwap contract must adhere to.

-Math.sol: A library for performing square root calculations, based on the Uniswap V2 implementation.
+**Math.sol:** A library for performing square root calculations, based on the Uniswap V2 implementation.

+**standard-json-input.json:** Contains the full compiler configuration and input details used for contract verification on Sepolia via Etherscan's Standard JSON Input.

+**compiler_config.json:** Stores the Solidity compiler version and optimization settings used during contract compilation.

 **Functions Interface (API)**